DA-testa/steks-un-iekavas-moorf/README.md

 [![Open in Visual Studio Codee](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10179744&assignment_repo_type=AssignmentRepo)
 # stack_brackets
-Task.
+Taskkkkkk.
 Your friend is making a text editor for programmers.
 He is currently working on a feature that will find errors in the usage of different types of brackets.
 Code can contain any brackets from the set []{}(), where the opening brackets are [,{, and ( and the closing brackets corresponding to them are ],}, and ).